Britain says airports need to do more to tackle drone menace

 “The use of drones around airports is illegal and dangerous and we continue to work closely with the Met Police on their ongoing investigations,” a spokeswoman said.

-“We apologise to those passengers whose journeys were unfairly affected yesterday and together with authorities, will continue to monitor our airspace.”
+“We apologize to those passengers whose journeys were unfairly affected yesterday and together with authorities, will continue to monitor our airspace.”

 She declined to comment further on Lidington’s assertion that airport operators should invest more.